The Intersection of Autism and ADHD in Women

 Executive Functioning Issues

-Executive dysfunction is a common challenge, making it difficult to organize tasks, meet deadlines, and maintain routines.
-Many women experience chronic overwhelm from managing competing responsibilities and expectations, often leading to anxiety and frustration.
+Executive dysfunction (difficulty with planning, organizing, and prioritizing) is a common challenge.
+Many women experience chronic overwhelm from managing competing responsibilities and expectations.
+This often leads to anxiety and frustration.

 Sensory Sensitivities